-Line 35 -
+Line 35

-Subtract lines 23 through 34 from line 18.
+Subtract lines 24 through 34c from line 19.
 Enter the difference.

-Line 36 - Other Subtractions from Income
+Line 36 - Other Subtractions from Arizona Gross Income

-NOTE: If you are reporting adjustments on line 17 or line 36, complete page 5 of your tax return, Adjustments to Arizona Gross Income, and include it with your return.
-If are not reporting adjustments on line 17 or line 36, do not include page 5 with your return.
+NOTE: If you are reporting adjustments on 36, complete the schedule on page 6 of your tax return, Other Subtractions from Arizona Gross Income, and include it with your return.

+If are not reporting an adjustment on line 36, do not include page 6 with your return.

 Use line 36 if any of the following special circumstances apply.
-Do not include on line 36 any amounts already excluded in the computation of your federal adjusted gross income
+Do not include on line 36 any amounts already excluded in the computation of your federal adjusted gross income.